-- Security testing processes, such as penetration testing and vulnerability assessments, are essential for identifying and addressing potential security risks.
+- Security testing processes like penetration and vulnerability assessments are essential for identifying and addressing potential security risks.

 - Update virus detection software as the vendor recommends and monitor activities to automatically identify potential misuse or unauthorised use of data using security systems and processes such as data loss prevention software.

 - Data backup cycles that limit the impact of data becoming corrupted or encrypted by outside actors are crucial, and backed-up data should be tested regularly.
 Overall, implementing appropriate technological systems and measures is a fundamental aspect of effective data management and security, and organisations should take necessary steps to safeguard their information through these means.

 Data security considerations become even more critical when entering offshoring or outsourcing arrangements due to the additional risks of sharing information with third-party service providers – especially when your data is being transferred to their systems.

 Directors must consider the following critical data security measures when outsourcing:

 - Conduct a thorough due diligence process when selecting service providers to ensure adequate data security measures are in place.